wp-plugins/order-your-posts-manually/readme.txt

 * Activate the plugin in the WP Admin Panel &raquo; Plugins

 == Changelog ==
+= 1.8 [08/29/2015] =
+* NEW: thumbnails of posts can be displayed in the list (optional, via settings)
+* CHANGE: total revamp of the code + many improvements

 = 1.7.2 [08/06/2015] =
 * CHANGE: made the role for running the plugin and changing the options the same ('manage_options')
 * CHANGE: added a link to the settings page on the main plugin page